-4.3.1 Planning
+4.2.1 Planning

-There is a clear vision of the outcomes which the Council wants to achieve for local people as a local Council, as set out in the Council Plan, and through Customer and Community outcome plans.
+There is a clear vision of the outcomes which the Council wants to achieve for local people, as established in the Council Plan and through Customer and Community outcome plans.

 The Council operates a planning process which integrates all aspects of strategic, operational and financial planning which has the full involvement of the Cabinet and all senior managers of the Council.
 This ensures financial plans realistically support the delivery of the Council's priority outcomes and strategy obligations in the short and medium terms.